IBM/aspera-cli/docs/README.erb.md

 ### Out of Transfer File Validation

-Follow the Aspera Transfer Server configuration to activate this feature.
+To activate this feature, follow the Aspera Transfer Server configuration.

-The following command lists one file that requires validation, and assign it to the unique validator identifier provided:
+The following command lists one file that requires validation and assigns it to the unique validator identifier you provide:

 ```shell
 <%=cmd%> node central file list --validator=<%=cmd%> @json:'{"file_transfer_filter":{"max_result":1}}'